 Let's dig a little deeper into insurance costs for different policies.

-Technology errors and omissions insurance (tech E&O) provides crucial liability coverage for tech professionals who provide expert advice or services.
-TechInsurance customers pay a median premium of $61 per month for tech E&O, or $728 annually.
+Technology errors and omissions insurance (tech E&O) provides crucial liability coverage for tech businesses and independent contractors who provide professional services or advice.
+TechInsurance customers pay an average premium of $61 per month for tech E&O, or $735 annually.

-For protection against common liability claims, most tech businesses purchase general liability insurance.
-The median cost of general liability insurance is $28 per month, or $340 annually, for TechInsurance customers.
+General liability insurance is often required by clients, landlords, and lenders.
+It protects against common liability claims, like a client injury at your office.
+The average cost of general liability insurance is $42 per month, or $500 annually, for TechInsurance customers.

 See small business insurance costs for common policies:

-Factors such as your policy's liability limits and your deductible affect your premium.
+The policy liability limits and deductible you choose will affect the premium you pay.
 Higher limits cost more and provide greater coverage.
 A higher deductible could reduce your premium but cost more in the long run.

 The cost of small business liability insurance also depends on the specifics of the policy.
 For example, an errors and omissions policy that includes cyber liability insurance will cost more since it includes coverage for data breaches.

 Pay your annual premium in full.
 When you purchase a policy, you can pay your premium in monthly or annual installments.
-The annual premium often costs less than the monthly payments.
+Paying annually often costs less than making monthly payments.

-Balance your limits and deductible.
+Buy only the coverage you need.
 Small tech companies don't necessarily need the same protection as larger companies.
-When purchasing a policy, choose limits and a deductible that are appropriate for your level of risk.
+When purchasing a policy, choose coverage limits and a deductible that are appropriate for your level of risk.